Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Local treatment of the disease

-Preparations for external use help to cure bartholinitis only at an early stage.
+Preparations for external use help cure bartholinitis only at an early stage.
 Already at the stage of a false abscess without antibiotics, such drugs will be ineffective.
 Local therapy, as in the case of acute bartholinitis, includes:

 • ointment Levomekol, Ichthyol or Vishnevsky;